judah-axelrod/Parallel-Metropolis-Hastings/README.md

 Finally, for those who want further background and a more complete discussion on parallel computing in Python or Markov chain Monte Carlo (MCMC) methods such as the Metropolis Hastings algorithm, please refer to the included full report **MH-Parallel-Report.pdf**.

-This project was completed in collaboration with Anil Bhattarai, Priyanshi Gupta, and Yufeng Fu, as part of LSE ST444, a graduate-level Computational Data Science course in LSE's Department of Statistics.
+This project was completed in collaboration with Anil Bhattarai, Priyanshi Gupta, and Yufeng Fu as part of LSE ST444, a graduate-level Computational Data Science course in LSE's Department of Statistics.
 Thanks very much to my fellow group members for all of their hard work in putting this together.